-Reduced Food Waste Found to be #3 Way to Reverse Climate Change
+Reduced Food Waste: #3 Way to Reverse Climate Change

 The potential consequences of climate change can be a daunting and overwhelming.
 With all the doom and gloom being spread in the news today, it can be easy for one to lose hope.